rockmanvnx6/RMIT-notes/User Design/Lecture 4.md

     - provide the answer and ask the users to select one or more ( multiple choices )
 - Start with screener:
   - Start by asking if they used the site/app on that specific platform.
+- Do not lead the user.
+- Do not waste time.
+- Dont make the user feel tested.